LetsChatItUpWithChatGPT/TeamAgreement/README.md

 **What are the key strengths of each person on the team?**

- - Donna : [placeholder text for Donna's input]
+ - Donna : Team Player, adaptability, collaboration
  - Hayden :Utilization of prior experience inside of project management to allow for a proper flow and progression of the project and utilization of a team flow method that has set goals, deadlines, and approval of the work done for each day.
  - Kao : Analytical thinking, problem-solving, attention to detail, and business acumen.
  - Kenya : team player, open to communication, love learning